 Notes

-- I have tested this recipe with King Arthur Measure for Measure GF and Bob's Red Mill 1 to 1 GF blend.
-That doesn't mean others will not work, I just have not tested other flours.
+- I have tested this recipe with King Arthur Measure for Measure GF and Bob’s Red Mill 1 to 1 GF blend.
+That doesn’t mean others will not work; I just have not tested other flours.

-- If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 1 teaspoon.
+- If your flour blend doesn’t have a binder, add 3/4 teaspoon.

-- It is hard to make this dairy-free because white chocolate has milk.
+- It is hard to make this dairy-free because white chocolate contains milk.
 If you can find dairy-free white chocolate that melts well, you could technically make this dairy-free with vegan butter and dairy-free chocolate.

 - To test for doneness, insert a toothpick into the center of the brownies.
 If the toothpick comes out clean, it is done baking.
 If you see batter or crumbs, the brownies need to bake longer.

-- These brownies will keep up to 4 days in an air-tight container, or up to 4 months in the freezer.
+- These brownies will keep for up to 4 days in an airtight container or up to 4 months in the freezer.

 SPECIAL NOTE

 Please know that every gluten free flour blend has a different starch to grain ratio.
-If you use a blend I didn't test, you may need to adjust your moisture levels in your baked goods.
+If you use a blend I didn’t test, my rule of thumb is to add more flour if your dough or batter is wet and add more liquid if the dough or batter is too dry!

 Nutrition